2009 World Series: Game 4

+This game marked the second time the World Series was held during November.
 Prior to the start of the game, Derek Jeter and Albert Pujols were named winners of the Hank Aaron Award for their offensive performances in 2009.
 This was the first game to test manager Joe Girardi's decision to use a three-man starting rotation, as CC Sabathia started the game on three days rest, a shorter period than he normally got during the regular season.
 Jeter led the game off with a single and advanced to third base on a double by Johnny Damon.
 Jeter scored via a Mark Teixeira ground out and Alex Rodriguez was hit by a pitch.
 Rodriguez was hit twice the night before and the umpires issued warnings to both benches.
 Jorge Posada then added to the Yankees lead that inning with a sacrifice fly.
 The Phillies answered quickly, scoring a run on successive doubles by Shane Victorino and Chase Utley in the bottom of the first.
 Sabathia intentionally walked Jayson Werth, but escaped the inning without further scoring.
 The Phillies tied the game in the bottom of the fourth as Ryan Howard singled, stole second, and scored on a single by Pedro Feliz.
 Although the run counted, instant replay of Howard's slide showed that he did not touch home plate.
 As Sabathia threw to second base, Mike Everitt signaled that Howard was safe due to the attempted play on Feliz.
 Sabathia then pitched to Carlos Ruiz as part of an intentional walk, therefore losing the right to appeal that Howard missed home.